Introduction to Fast Track

 SOLUTION: Follow our sage advice to begin the process early even if you are uncertain because only by starting the process can you really discover a way forward or decide clearly that the Fulbright is not for you.

-The key factor is that you need -- by Early spring of Junior year (ideally by J-Term) -- to have established a "Fulbright" relationship with a professor (formally introduced through our Fast Track program).
+The key factor is that you need -- ideally by Early spring of Junior year -- to have established a "Fulbright" relationship with a professor (formally introduced through our Fast Track program).

 Upperclasswomen have not a moment to pause so you don't miss the boat.

-It is never too early for Sophomores, even First-Years, to begin to position themselves through
+It is never too early for Sophomores, even First-Years (after they have their first Smith GPA) to begin to position themselves.

 If you are interested in learning more, shoot off a quick message, from your Smith email address, to the Fulbright Program Adviser (FPA) at Smith